 Squeal with delight when the egg does what it’s supposed to, instead of burning/breaking/getting all over the frying pan.
 Even Mum describes it as the perfect fried egg.
 Today is going to be a good day.

 Today is not going to be a good day.
 Have less than twenty minutes to do my hair, put on make-up, get dressed, pack my bag and brush my teeth before we head into town for coffee.
-Did set my alarm half an hour early but spent that time stalking you lot on Intsa, oops.
+Did set my alarm half an hour early but spent that time scrolling on Intsagram, oops.

 Braid hair.
 Develop envy for everyone on Pinterest who can create an up-do without exposing their scalp #finehairproblems